otto-de/api-guidelines/api-guidelines/global/json/identifiers/rules/should-use-customerid-to-identify-customers.md

 The `customerId` is the recommended way to identify logged in customers.
 It replaces the `ec-uuid`.

-In HTTP headers, the `customerId` should be named consistently `X-Customer-Id`.
+In HTTP headers, the `customerId` should be named consistently `Customer-Id`.

 ::: warning Important
 Tokens granted through the [authorization code grant flow](../../../../rest/authorization/oauth/rules/must-use-authorization-grant.md) contain the customerId in the `sub`-claim.